ReactTraining/react-workshop/react/core/07-context/practice/GUIDE.md

 ## Goals

 Authentication is already working, so from that standpoint this practice is more of a "show-and-tell" about authentication.
-However your practice will be to refactor the code to make it more flexible for authenticating many different possible routes that might get added later.
+However your task will be to refactor the code to make it more flexible for authenticating many different possible routes that might get added later.

 Right now, going to `/account` requires authentication.
 But in the future we want to authenticate many routes like `/account/settings` and `account/activity`.
 All routes starting with `/account` will eventually require authentication.